junkofujiwara/github-projects/README.md

 - import.log
 - project_item_mapping.log

+project_item_mapping.log format
+repository_name,issue-pr_number,project_item_id -> project_item_name

 ### Note
 - If there is no repository or issue/PR in the target organization, the item is not inserted.
+- If a draft item with the same name already exists in the target project, it will not be inserted.